-- Approves \$170,000 Workers' Compensation Administration Revolving Fund (WCARF) annually from 2025-26 through 2027-28 to allow the Commission on Health and Safety and Workers' Compensation to assist schools in establishing effective occupational Injury and Illness Prevention Programs. - Approves \$2.7 million Workers' Compensation Administration Revolving Fund (WCARF) and 15.0 permanent positions in 2025-26 and \$2.5 million WCARF in 2026-27 and ongoing to address rising workloads in the Subsequent Injuries Benefit Trust Fund program. - Approves 0.5 permanent positions and \$125,000 in 2029-30 and ongoing from the Occupational Safety and Health Fund to implement Chapter 749, Statutes of 2024 (AB 2975). - Adopts placeholder trailer bill language that combines the statute for all six assessments will streamline fund administration and regulation by incorporating the fraud assessment into Labor Code Section 62.5, repealing Labor Code Section 62.6, and updating references in the Insurance Code.
-Language includes an APA exemption. - Includes \$12 million one-time from the Labor and Workforce Development Fund for the Garment Worker Center Pilot Project. - Includes \$13 million one-time from the Labor and Workforce Development Fund for implementation of an expansion of the California Workplace Outreach Program.
+- Approves \$170,000 Workers' Compensation Administration Revolving Fund (WCARF) annually from 2025-26 through 2027-28 to allow the Commission on Health and Safety and Workers' Compensation to assist schools in establishing effective occupational Injury and Illness Prevention Programs. - Approves \$2.7 million Workers' Compensation Administration Revolving Fund (WCARF) and 15.0 permanent positions in 2025-26 and \$2.5 million WCARF in 2026-27 and ongoing to address rising workloads in the Subsequent Injuries Benefit Trust Fund program. - Approves 0.5 permanent positions and \$125,000 in 2029-30 and ongoing from the Occupational Safety and Health Fund to implement Chapter 749, Statutes of 2024 (AB 2975). - Adopts trailer bill language that combines the statute for all six assessments will streamline fund administration and regulation by incorporating the fraud assessment into Labor Code Section 62.5, repealing Labor Code Section 62.6, and updating references in the Insurance Code.
+Language includes an APA exemption. - Adopts trailer bill language that exempts one of the projects for the Golden Gate Bridge for the Suspension Bridge Seismic Retrofit Project from the new CalOSHA lead exposure rule. - Includes \$12 million one-time from the Labor and Workforce Development Fund for the Garment Worker Center Pilot Project. - Includes \$13 million one-time from the Labor and Workforce Development Fund for implementation of an expansion of the California Workplace Outreach Program.